 For people with lived experience of incarceration, media engagement is always complicated and has lasting consequences, particularly for people in the process of trying to turn their lives around.
 CRC recognises that sharing a story can be empowering for the person and can grow wider societal understanding.

 On the other hand, insensitive and sensationalist media exposure results in real life limitation and perpetuates ongoing disadvantage and negative consequences.
 For this reason, CRC will not consider supporting media requests that serve to perpetuate negative stereotypes or increase stigma or shame for people with lived experience of incarceration, or their families.

-CRC will consider passing on media requests when:
+CRC will consider passing on media requests to clients or staff with lived experience of incarceration when:

 For all media requests please contact our main office on 02 9288 8700.